Wenjing0916/Wenjing0916.github.io/index.md

 {% include_relative _includes/project4.md %}
 -	Applied qualitative methods to summarize the establishment, distribution, and location characteristics of fire stations in modern Shanghai, as well as the general layout, functional composition, and architectural form.
 -	Analyzed the impact of municipal fire station construction on Modern Shanghai from sociological and anthropological perspectives, focusing on urban autonomy and civil society.
+-	Authored a manuscript published in the journal *Time + Architecture* as the lead writer, based on research results.

 {% include_relative _includes/project5.md %}
 -	Analyzed the impact of urban sprawl, including the occupation of green spaces and arable land, as well as the growing separation of food production from consumption in the city, through literature review and satellite map comparisons.